 Lou Taylor Pucci (Danny Green), Chris Pine (Brian Green), Piper Perabo (Bobby), Emily VanCamp (Kate), Chris Meloni (Frank Holloway), Kiernan Shipka (Jodie Holloway), Mark Moses (Doctor)

 Brothers Brian and Danny Green and their respective girlfriends Bobby and Kate are driving from Colorado heading to Turtle Beach.
 All around them, the country has succumbed to a deadly epidemic that kills everybody it infects.
 They come across a man blocking the road ahead who run has out of gas.
 The pragmatically hard-headed Brian refuses to give aid when they see that the man’s daughter is infected.
 However, their car breaks down further up the road and they are forced to hike back and strike a deal with the man Frank.
 They continue on with Frank and his daughter Jodie quarantined in the rear of the vehicle separated from them by a saran wrap seal.
 They head to a town where Frank has heard they have derived a serum.
 All along the way, the group is rent by the conflict between Brian’s survival-oriented pragmatism and the others’ humane concerns for people, as well as marauders on the roads.
 Meanwhile, members of the group are also hiding the fact they have become infected.

 Carriers was a directorial debut for Spanish-born brothers Alex and David Pastor.
-The Pastor Brothers subsequently went on to make the fine The Last Days (2013) about a worldwide plague of agoraphobia and The Occupant (2020) about a former tenant who takes revenge against the people who moved into his apartment and Bird Box: Barcelona (2023).
+The Pastor Brothers subsequently went on to make the fine The Last Days (2013) about a worldwide plague of agoraphobia, The Occupant (2020) about a former tenant who takes revenge against the people who moved into his apartment and Bird Box: Barcelona (2023).
 They have also worked as screenwriters for the ghost story Out of the Dark (2014) and Tarsem Singh’s bodyswap thriller Self/less (2015) and created the tv series Incorporated (2016-7) about a future dominated by monolithic all-powerful corporations.